tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 ```

-An "input signature" specifies a pattern for each of the arguments that may be accepted by the `defun`-decorated function.
+An "input signature" specifies a pattern for each of the arguments that may be accepted by the `function`-decorated function.
 Specifically: